 Practice, practice and more practice

-- You can take the ACCUPLACER test up to two times and we will use your highest score for placement.
+- You can take the ACCUPLACER test up to two times and we will use your highest score for placement. - Not currently used as the English/reading tool.

 - You can take the ALEKs test up to three times and we will use your highest score for placement.